Raspberry Leaf Tea During Pregnancy Explained

 Some say that red raspberry leaf might in fact be too good at it’s job.
 The relaxant properties found in raspberry leaf are basically on par with Benzodiazepines, a prescription relaxant that depresses the nervous system for ultimate muscle relaxation.
 Now, you’re not going to receive that kind of effect from just one cup, but these properties are the root of the controversy.

 The very same properties that make red raspberry leaf effective for stimulating labor makes it controversial during pregnancy.
 Many midwives fear that the leaf could actually induce premature labor, leading to loss of pregnancy.
-For this reason a lot of women don’t start taking the leaf until late second trimester or even beginning of the third.
+For this reason, a lot of women don’t start taking the leaf until late second trimester as opposed to the first trimester.
+Most herbalists and midwives promote this tea later in pregnancy rather than early pregnancy.
+Some women even wait until their third trimester to reap the potential benefits of the powerful raspberry plant.
 There isn’t actually any scientific evidence to substantiate this, but it’s always good to consult with your doctor in such sensitive situations.
+Whether raspberry leaf tea helps you or not is often a very personal issue.
+Obviously, if you’re experiencing braxton hicks contractions after drinking the tea for the first time, it might not be the right tea for you.